JNavith/tailwindcss-theme-variants/README.md

         // Since `inverted-colors` has limited browser support,
         // assume visitors using unsupported browsers do not have their colors inverted
         // and fall back to the "not-inverted" theme
-        fallback: true,
+        fallback: "compact",
-        // Since selectors are being used too, we could even provide
+        // 💡 Since selectors are being used too, we could even provide
         // a button on the site that will manually enable/disable inverted colors }),
 ],